Eyimofe28/web102_prework/README.md

 I added the following tweaks to the page cause I love to go above and beyond😉:

 * [ ] Created a dropdown menu with a "scroll to" button to enable smooth scrolling to different sections of the page (Intro, Stats, & Games). 😎
-* [ ] Implemented a fixed header to keep the navigation easily accessible during scrolling.🫡
+* [ ] Implemented a fixed header to keep the navigation easily accessible during scrolling. 🫡
-* [ ] Developed a search bar that allows users to filter the displayed games in real-time as they type, and show an error message when no games match the search queries.🤓
+* [ ] Developed a search bar that allows users to filter the displayed games in real-time as they type, and show an error message when no games match the search queries. 🤓
-* [ ] Adjusted several default designs of the webpage to make it more visually appealing.😃
+* [ ] Adjusted several default designs of the webpage to make it more visually appealing. 😃

 ## Video Walkthrough